jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 ### 365 Information gathering
 (1) The Secretary may require information from the following persons for research, and policy analysis and development, associated with the purposes of this Act:
-  (a) holders of class 3 operator’s licences, class 4 operators’ licences, class 4 venue licences, casino licences, licensed promoters’ licences, and certificates of approval; and
+  (a) holders of class 3 operators’ licences, class 4 operators’ licences, class 4 venue licences, casino licences, licensed promoters’ licences, and certificates of approval; and
   (b) any other person who conducts gambling authorised by this Act or the Racing Act 2003.
 (2) The Secretary may require the information necessary to calculate, administer, and collect levies and fees under this Act from the following persons:
   (a) holders of venue licences and operators’ licences; and